omarhagoche/marketplace-backend/README.md

 ## Road Map (initial - open to suggessions and contributions)
 - Upgrade Laravel version to 9.x.
 - Plug-in System.
-- Migrating DB to Appwrite.io instead of Firebase/Mysql.
+- Migrate to Appwrite.io instead of Firebase/Mysql.
 This will allow for a single high performance real-time database/document-based db with all the features firebase offers, and better yet, for free, making the project completely free to use and deploy in production.
 (Could be coded as a plugin).